daudkhan06/Foundation-Year-Project/README.md

 # Foundation-Year-Project
-This was a group project I completed for the Foundation Year of BSc Computer Science at The University of Manchester
+This project was originally developed as a group project using GitLab as part of a university module (as part of my Foundation Year for BSc Computer Science) and later migrated to GitHub for portfolio purposes.

 ## My contributions: